helenawu1998/officeally_challenge/README.md

 pip install -r requirements.txt
 ```

-# Proof of Concept
+# Proof of Concept Steps
 We worked on two distinct approaches: one similar to the Office Ally POC algorithm, and our novel approach.

 ## Office Ally POC algorithm (Challenge 1 - Algorithm 1 code)
+- Run program with "Patient_Matching_Data.csv" or similarly formatted data file.
 - This approach will:
 1) Create a file called patient_matching.db, a local SQLite database
-2) Load the original data into the "patients" table
+2) Load the input data into the "patients" table
 3) Run POC-inspired patient matching algorithm
 4) Generate output file "Post_Patient_Matching_Groups.csv" with the final matchings, and populate "matched_patients" table.
 - Run patient matching algorithm from the Challenge 1 - Algorithm 1 folder.